 \item In a dynamical system, one may notice a sudden large expansion of an attractor with the variation of a system parameter.
 This observation leads to the following systematic steps for further exploration of extreme events in the system.

-\item Collect a long-term time series $x_i~(i=1, 2, ..., n)$ of a state variable for a system parameter, if it reveals occasional large-amplitude events.
+\item Collect a long-term time series $x_i~(i=1, 2, ..., n)$ of a state variable for a system parameter, if it reveals occasional large amplitude events.
 Otherwise, define an appropriate observable since large events might not always be visible from a temporal dynamics of a state variable.

-\item Extract the extreme events using either block maxima method \cite{ghil2011extreme,lucarini2016extremes, rocco2014extreme, buishand1989statistics} or peak over threshold approach \cite{gilli2006application, leadbetter1991basis, solari2012unified}.
-In block maxima method, one can divide the time series $x_i$ into $b$ bins each containing $k$ data, {\it i.e.,} $n=bk$ and extract the $b$ number of extreme events.
-Then one can try to fit the collected extreme events with generalized extreme value (GEV) distribution \cite{majumdar2020extreme}.
+\item Extract the extreme events using either the block maxima method \cite{ghil2011extreme,lucarini2016extremes, rocco2014extreme, buishand1989statistics} or the peak over threshold approach \cite{gilli2006application, leadbetter1991basis, solari2012unified}.
+In the block maxima method, one can divide the time series $x_i$ into $b$ bins each containing $k$ data, {\it i.e.,} $n=bk$ and extract the $b$ number of extreme events.
+Then one can try to fit the collected extreme events with the generalized extreme value (GEV) distribution \cite{majumdar2020extreme}.
 If the best fit is not compatible with the GEV distribution, then we have to conclude that the block maxima method is not suitable for the extraction of extreme events.
-One of the reasons may be the short time-series, {\it i.e.,} $n$ is too small.
-If the block maxima method fails to fit the distribution, or cluster of events exist in the observed time-series, then we will use peak over threshold approach.
+One of the reasons may be the short time series, {\it i.e.,} $n$ is too small.
+If the block maxima method fails to fit the distribution, or a cluster of events exists in the observed time series, then we will use peak over threshold approach.
 Most popular practice is to define a threshold $T=m \pm d \sigma$ ($d \in \mathbb{R}^+$), where $m$ is the sample mean of the gathered data, and $\sigma$ is the corresponding standard deviation.
-Choose the appropriate value of $d$ so that sufficient number of extreme events retain for statistical modeling purposes.
+Choose an appropriate value of $d$ so that a sufficient number of extreme events are available for statistical modeling purposes.

-\item After collecting the time series by simulating the system numerically for a sufficiently long interval, one can use that collected data for the prediction and predictability of extreme events.
+\item After collecting the time series by simulating the system numerically for a sufficiently long interval, one can use that the collected data for prediction and predictability of extreme events.
 One can draw probability distribution of extreme events too for estimating their return time.
-A major advantage of dynamical studies is that we can originate an enormously large number of events using numerical simulations.
-These large number of collected data may give us clues on how to extract information from simulated data in absence of real data, and this may also be helpful for more accurately characterization of the statistical properties.
+A major advantage of dynamical system related studies is that we can originate an enormously large number of events using numerical simulations.
+These large numbers of collected data may give us clues on how to extract information from simulated data in absence of real data, and this may also be helpful for more accurate characterization of the statistical properties.